Art and Design

 Know about great artists, craft makers and designers, and understand the historical and cultural development of their art forms.

-The teaching and implementation of Art and Design at Appletree Gardens is based on the 2014 National Curriculum and supported by the Kapow Primary Art and Design plans, ensuring a well-structured approach to this creative subject.
+The teaching and implementation of Art and Design at Appletree Gardens is based on the 2014 National Curriculum and supported by the revised Kapow Primary Art and Design plans, ensuring a well-structured approach to this creative subject.

 Planning identifies 5 strands that run throughout the scheme of work: